BA Physical Theatre

 After East 15

 BA Physical Theatre draws its inspiration from popular forms and culture (circus, street theatre and Commedia dell’Arte), dance and mixed media, as well as practitioners such as Grotowski, Meyerhold and Lecoq.
 It equips students with the necessary skills and vision to work as creators and performers in this exciting new genre.
-Many of the newest and boldest theatre companies today, such as Cirque de Soleil, Complicite and DV8, constantly seek performers who have such advanced, specialist physical skills.
+Many theatre companies today, such as Cirque de Soleil, Complicite and DV8, constantly seek performers who have advanced, specialist physical skills.